akka/akka-samples/akka-sample-mesos-scala/README.md

     curl http://`docker-machine ip default`:8080/v2/apps/ --data @marathon-app-local.json -H 'Content-Type:application/json'

 Open Mesos UI to view the logs of the new running tasks.
 There should be 2 tasks running.
-In the log output of the tasks you see that the cluster node have been started with status 'Up'.
+In the log output of the tasks you should see that the cluster nodes have been started with status 'Up'.
 The 2 instances should have joined the cluster.

 ```
 [main] [akka.remote.Remoting] Remoting started; listening on addresses :[akka.tcp://my-mesos-cluster@192.168.99.100:11579]